dayo2013/ContractmanagerReview/Synthentix.md

    "E make sure say di address wey dey connect with di CONTRACT_EXRATES identifier dey available, an e bring back one example of IExchangeRates.

-   function _synth() It ensures that the address associated with a specific synthetic asset (identified by synthName) is available, and it returns an instance of the ISynth interface for further interactions.
+   function _synth() It ensures that the address associated with a specific synthetix asset (identified by synthName) is available, and it returns an instance of the ISynth interface for further interactions.

    PIGIN(TRANSLATION)

    "Dis function, wey dem call _synth(bytes32 synthName), na inside helper function for di contract.
-E dey make sure say di address wey connect with di particular synthetic asset wey dem call synthName dey available, and e bring back one example of ISynth.".
+E dey make sure say di address wey connect with di particular synthetix asset wey dem call synthName dey available, and e bring back one example of ISynth.".

    function hasCollateral() function checks if a specific collateral address is present in the _collaterals collection and returns true if it is, and false